07 — Feeding Frenzy¶

 }

 The simulation writes to SimPosition (the "true" position at fixed rate).
-A variable-update system smoothly interpolates Position toward SimPosition at the display frame rate:
+A variable-update system lerps Position toward SimPosition each display frame:

 Fixed Update: SimPosition jumps to new position